dev-academy-programme/ansible-computer-setup/README.md

 # About

 This repository contains the Ansible playbooks to reset a machine after a cohort ends.
-The playbooks are divided into two parts.
-The first part is `setup1.yml` and the second part is `setup2.yml`.
+The ansible scripts allows you to reset the machine to a clean state and ready for the next cohort.

 ## Directory structure